 If you’re looking for more of a smartwatch form factor, the Xiaomi Smart Band 7 Pro ($89 at Amazon) is worth a mention.
 It packs an even larger screen and body than the staple Mi Band line but packs baked-in GPS support.
 However, its battery endurance doesn’t quite match its increased size, and we weren’t entirely convinced by its sleep tracking.

 The HUAWEI Band 6 ($54 at Amazon) is an excellent alternative if you’re willing to pay a little more for a tracker with a smartwatch-like AMOLED display.
 It also packs continuous SpO2 monitoring and solid battery life but falls short in terms of heart rate sensor accuracy.

 Xiaomi Mi Band 6 review: The verdict

 It’s no longer the only cheap fitness tracker worth considering, though, so you may find yourself deciding between the Mi Band 6 and an Amazfit device.
-Luckily Xiaomi and Huami’s products are similar in many ways, so buying one over the other won’t be a huge deal.
+Luckily Xiaomi and Huami’s products are similar in many ways (they collaborate on the Mi Band, after all), so buying one over the other won’t be a huge deal.

 Unsurprisingly, the Xiaomi Mi Band 6 is one of the best cheap fitness trackers you can spend your money on.

-Xiaomi is heading in the right direction with its Mi Band line.
-The company delivered a solid fitness tracker that adds modern features like blood oxygen monitoring and a larger AMOLED display.
+Xiaomi has delivered a solid fitness tracker that adds modern features like blood oxygen monitoring and a larger AMOLED display.
 Certain aspects of the device could use some more attention, but overall, the Mi Band 6 is a well-rounded package.